 For further information, see “Balance Sheet Information” attached hereto.

-Nautilus will host a conference call at 4:30 p.m.
+Nautilus will host a conference call to discuss the Company’s operating results for the first quarter ended March 31, 2018 at 4:30 p.m.
 ET (1:30 p.m.
-PT) on Tuesday, February 21, 2017 to discuss the Company’s operating results for the fourth quarter ended December 31, 2016 and will provide guidance for the first quarter and full year 2017.
+PT) on Monday, May 7, 2018.
 The call will be broadcast live over the Internet hosted at http://www.nautilusinc.com/events and will be archived online within one hour after completion of the call.
-In addition, listeners may call (888) 505-4369 in North America and international listeners may call (719) 325-2452.
+In addition, listeners may call (888) 394-8218 in North America and international listeners may call (323) 701-0225.
 Participants from the Company will include Bruce M. Cazenave, Chief Executive Officer, Sid Nayar, Chief Financial Officer, and William B. McMahon, Chief Operating Officer.

-In addition to disclosing results determined in accordance with GAAP, Nautilus has presented EBITDA from continuing operations, a non-GAAP financial measure, for the fourth quarter and full year 2016.
+In addition to disclosing results determined in accordance with GAAP, Nautilus has presented EBITDA from continuing operations, a non-GAAP financial measure, for the three months ended March 31, 2018 and 2017.

 The Company defines EBITDA from continuing operations as its income from continuing operations, adjusted to exclude interest expense (income), income tax expense of continuing operations, and depreciation and amortization expense.
 The Company uses EBITDA from continuing operations in evaluating its operating results and for financial and operational decision-making purposes such as budgeting and establishing operational goals.
 The Company believes that EBITDA from continuing operations helps identify underlying trends in its business that could otherwise be masked by the effect of the items that are excluded from EBITDA from continuing operations and enhances the overall understanding of the Company’s past performance and future prospects.
 The Company presents EBITDA from continuing operations as a complement to results provided in accordance with GAAP, and these results should not be regarded as a substitute for GAAP.
 The Company strongly encourages you to review all of its financial statements and publicly-filed reports in their entirety and to not rely on any single financial measure.